Grayven: Death of the New Gods

 Grayven has since appeared in Five of a Kind: Thunder/Martian Manhunter, lobotomized and nearly catatonic.
-Thunder and Martian Manhunter restore his mind and assist him in building a zeta beam generator meant to send the unknown scourge of the New Gods (as seen in Countdown) to Darkseid's throne room.
-This would force Darkseid and the killer to fight, with the result benefitting Grayven either way.
-Thunder and J'onn trick Grayven, however; J'onn shapeshifts into the Black Racer, the New Gods' incarnation of Death, which prompts Grayven to use the zeta beam on himself to escape.
-Moments later at his destination, he is found and murdered by the real killer (later revealed to be Infinity-Man).
+Thunder and Martian Manhunter restore his mind and assist him in building a zeta beam generator meant to send the unknown scourge of the New Gods to Darkseid's throne room.
+This would force Darkseid and the killer to fight, with the result benefiting Grayven either way.
+Martian Manhunter transforms into the Black Racer, the New Gods' incarnation of Death, which prompts Grayven to use the zeta beam on himself to escape.
+Shortly after arriving at his destination, Grayven is found and murdered by Infinity-Man.
+Grayven is resurrected following The New 52 and DC Rebirth relaunches.

 Powers and abilities

-Grayven possesses formidable super-strength and endurance.
-Additionally, as a New God, he cannot die from natural causes.
-His greatest power is a limited form of the Omega Effect used by his father Darkseid.
-His power levels are high enough to easily fight the Green Lantern Kyle Rayner and the Darkstars, yet not enough to take on Superman, who easily defeated him with a single blow.
+As a New God, Grayven is nigh-immortal and possesses superhuman physical abilities.
+Additionally, he wields a limited form of the Omega Effect used by Darkseid.